 Bennington Museum, Bennington, VT

 Located one mile from the Bennington Battle Monument at 75 Main St., the museum houses the original documents and artifacts relating to the Battle of Bennington and the construction of the monument.
-The museum also has the major collection of Grandma Moses paintings.
+The Bennington Museum also has the major collection of Grandma Moses paintings.

 Rokeby Museum, Ferrisburgh, VT